-Through assembling a network of other geographically dispersed warehouses to provide consistently expedient last-mile delivery on behalf of their customers, these 3PLs are evolving into fourth-party logistics providers to create the future of fulfillment by embracing cutting-edge supply chain solutions.
+Through assembling a multi-nodal network of other geographically dispersed warehouses to provide consistently expedient last-mile delivery on behalf of their customers, these 3PLs are evolving into fourth-party logistics providers to create the future of fulfillment by embracing cutting-edge supply chain solutions.

 In this article, we’ll dive into what makes up a 4PL and what’s driving the growing popularity of this logistics model.